hyperledger-archives/sawtooth-core/docs/source/sysadmin_guide/configuring_sawtooth/validator_configuration_file.rst

 - ``seeds`` = [``URI``]

   (Dynamic peering only.)
-Specifies the URI or URIs for the initial connection to the validator network.
+Specifies the URI or URIs for the initial connection to the Sawtooth network.
 Specify multiple URIs in a comma-separated list;
   each URI must be enclosed in double quotes.
 Default: none.

   Note that this option is not needed in static peering mode.